menu

 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Long Beach citizens is very high relative to the national average among all cities (21.84%): 34.84% of adults in Long Beach have a bachelor's degree or even advanced degree.
+The citizens of Long Beach are very well educated compared to the average community in the nation: 34.84% of adults in Long Beach have a bachelor's degree or even advanced degree.

 The per capita income in Long Beach in 2022 was $42,370, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $169,480 for a family of four.
 However, Long Beach contains both very wealthy and poor people as well.